J-DubApps/Blog/content/posts/2024/A-Healthcare-Corporation-CEO-was-shot.md

 I hope they catch and punish the killer.
 It was an evil, horrific act.
 So was hearing about acts of health insurance companies and our claim-denial mini-industry, shoved into the spotlight this week.
 Two terrible things can be horrific, at the same time.<br />

 <b>UPDATE:</b>A person-of-interest <a href="https://www.theguardian.com/us-news/live/2024/dec/09/unitedhealthcare-ceo-shooting-brian-thompson-suspect-police-latest-updates">was arrested</a> on December 9th.
-Luigi Mangione.
-And apparently he had a manifesto.